davidyanceyjr/davidyanceyjr/README.md

 A starter repository for spec-first human/Codex collaboration.
 It provides workflow authority, session handoff structure, and an issue-driven path for implementation work.

 ### `ricebox`
 A Linux CLI that validates themes, inspects app configs, safely applies themes to supported user config files, and exports native theme files.

 ### 'warden'
-warden is a specification-first systemd backend for ward, implementing deterministic D-Bus unit control, cgroup attachment, lifecycle reconciliation, and journald integration.
+Controlled execution of workloads with strict lifecycle, policy, and observability guarantees on Linux systems using systemd.

 ## Workspace Snapshot